Despite the confusion circulating over the web for years, the Bible unambiguously upholds the sanctity of prenatal life.

 It would be a pity if you let John’s status as a saint in some church denominations exclude you and your baby from the same blessing (Matt.
 11:11).
 God loves you and your baby just the same.

 Thus, the Bible is unambiguous and consistent about preborn human life.
-The legal portion or the narrative or story portion of the Torah, the Psalms, the Prophets, and the Gospel of Luke – along with the entire Bible – uphold the highest human status for the spiritual and moral and biological life in the womb.
+The legal portion or the narrative or story portion of the Torah, the Psalms, the Prophets, and the Gospel of Luke – along with the flow of the entire Bible – uphold the highest human status for the spiritual and moral and biological life in the womb.
 According to the Bible, God sees pre-born babies in the future, as adults fulfilling special callings he places on them.
-And God says they are blessed in the womb, just as grownup Elizabeth was blessed.
+And God says they are blessed in the womb, just as grownup Elizabeth was blessed and pre-born baby John the (future) Baptist responded.

 In God’s eyes, the prenatal baby is just as sacred and deserving of a right to live as the postnatal baby.